DevanaLabs/lemon.email-infrastructure-dev/README.md

 # lemon.email-infrastructure-dev
-Lemon Email infrastructure that can be deployed on local machine used for testing and development.
+Lemon Emails regular email containerized infrastructure that can be deployed on local machine used for testing and development.

 ## Prerequisites

-In order to run everything we will first need to install docker and docker-compose.
+In order to run everything we will need to install docker and docker-compose.

 1. Install docker: